binipringle/dh-in-prison/_texts/1-edinprison.md

 In 2015 the Obama administration launched the Second Chance Pell Pilot Program, an experimental program that allowed 12,000 incarcerated students to receive Pell Grants at 68[^1] selected prisons (Federal Register Doc.
 2015-18994).
 The future of the Second Chance Pell program is always unsure because institutions have to reapply every year.
 It has a lot of support, however, and in 2019 congress pointed to its success as it proposed an amendment to the HEA that would reinstate federal financial aid for all academically eligible incarcerated people.
 This amendment was not adopted.
 Instead, U.S. Education Secretary Betsy Devos announced an expansion of the Second Chance Pell program (which the current administration calls the Second Chance Pell “experiment”) in 2020-21 which more than doubles its size by adding 67 new postsecondary institutions throughout the U.S. (St Amour).

-[^1]: Since 2015 the number of institutions participating in the Second Chance Pell program went down from 68 to 64.

 In 2018 Congress passed The First Step Act, a bipartisan criminal justice reform bill which provides $375 million in new funding for job training and education programs in federal prisons (First Step Act).
 The amount of funding that will go into federal prison college programs, however, is unknown; the bill privileges churches and “other outside groups” for access to funds (George).
 While all funding is a step in the right direction, the First Step Act benefits comparatively few students in prisons and jails because it is a Federal Bureau of Justice reform bill that affects only federal prisons, which hold only about 181,000 of the 2.2 million people currently incarcerated in the United States.
 The remaining two million people in state prisons, state detention centers and county jails do not benefit in any way from the First Step Act.
 Instead, these institutions continue to serve as vehicles to push racist reactionary policies designed to oppress and disenfranchise large segments of the population, and to reap huge profits from the prison-industrial complex as they do so.

 ---